ojayde1/GlobalCurrency-CountryData/README.md

 ## Overview of the project
 ## 1.1.
 I have been given a Node.js application that accepts a user input and displays the country data.
-I was given a
-Run this command to install the dependencies:
+Command to install the dependencies:
 ```bash
 npm install
 ```
-And then run this command to start the application:
+Command to start the application:

 ```bash
 npm start
 ```
 ![Screenshot (225)](https://github.com/user-attachments/assets/9e187c43-8bf0-49ae-89f9-ec80bf94ea40)

-You can view the application running on localhost:3000.
+ Viewed the application running on localhost:3000.

 ![Screenshot (227)](https://github.com/user-attachments/assets/e8661913-484f-422e-b3ca-d73bb3504d16)

 ## Containerize the Application with Docker
 ## 2.1.
 Write the Dockerfile
-Create a Dockerfile in the root of your project.
+Created a Dockerfile in the root of the project.

 ## 2.2.
 Build the Docker Image
-Build your Docker image.
-Make sure you are in the root directory of your project where your Dockerfile is located.
+Built my Docker image.

 ```bash
 docker build -t ojayde35/globalcurrency-countrydata-app:latest .